taketwo/llm-ollama/README.md

 source .venv/bin/activate
 ```

+The environment includes `llm`; it will pick up the local version of the plugin, which is useful for manual testing.

-To run unit and integration tests:
+To run automated unit and integration tests:

 ```bash
 python -m pytest